How do Flowcharts Work?

 Grab your chart and ask the team for verification - did you miss anything, did you get anything wrong, have they got anything to add?
 It’s not always easy to be objective, so do ask others for input.

-Below is a flowchart showing a very basic software request being processed.
+Below is a flowchart showing the processing of a basic software request.